phnk/yolov3/README.md

 # Note
 This repo was used to test a hypothosis and write a subsequential paper.
-The paper can be found at SoonTM. **Full credit to Ultralytics for the implementation of YOLOv3**.
+The paper can be found at https://ieeexplore.ieee.org/document/9207577. **Full credit to Ultralytics for the implementation of YOLOv3**.
 Their repo can be found at https://github.com/ultralytics/yolov3.

 The original README can be found below:
 ======